Political violence in the United States: Left-wing extremism

-A minority of political violence in modern United States history has been committed by left-wing extremists.
-Left-wing political violence has risen since 2016 when Donald Trump was elected president, and according to one study by the Center for Strategic and International Studies it eclipsed right-wing political violence by September 2025 for the first time in more than 30 years.
+In modern United States history, a minority of acts of political violence have been committed by left-wing extremists.
+Left-wing political violence has increased since 2016 when Donald Trump was elected president, and according to one study which was conducted by the Center for Strategic and International Studies, by September 2025, it eclipsed right-wing political violence for the first time in more than 30 years.
 The report noted five left-wing terrorist attacks in the first half of 2025 compared to one act of right-wing terrorism, and described left-wing violence as having risen from "very low levels".
 A 2021 Criminology, Criminal Justice, Law & Society study covering 1990–2020 also found a "gradual linear increase" in far-left homicide incidents, with 40.5% of those studied occurring during Donald Trump's first term of 2016–2020 (compared to 11.0% of far-right incidents), and 2017 being the only year where far-left homicide incidents outnumbered far-right ones.
 Left-wing terrorism was most prominent in the United States in the 1960s and 1970s with groups such as the Weather Underground and Symbionese Liberation Army, before declining in the 1980s and 1990s as right-wing and jihadist terrorism rose.

 Left-wing political violence in the United States is typically directed at specific individuals rather than groups, and it has most commonly occurred at government or law enforcement facilities.
-A 2025 Terrorism and Political Violence study found that self-proclaimed antifa supporters are more likely to support violence toward out-groups compared to people who did not support a fringe group, similar to QAnon supporters on the right.
+A 2025 Terrorism and Political Violence study found that self-proclaimed antifa supporters are more likely to support violence toward outgroups compared to people who did not support a fringe group, similar to QAnon supporters on the right.
 Antifa supporters in the United States have primarily committed violence in the context of ideological clashes at protests.

+Islamist extremism

+According to the Center for Strategic and International Studies, between 1994 and 2024, 140 violent attacks were either conducted or planned by Islamist extremists (jihadists) in the United States.
+Since 2001, the number of attacks by jihadists has peaked twice: during the first years of Barack Obama's presidency (2009–2013) and during the peak of the rule of the Islamic State (2014–2019).
+The number of Islamist terrorist attacks declined significantly after the Islamic State's defeat and loss of territory in 2019, but individual incidents continue to occur.
+Most acts of jihadist violence in the United States have been perpetrated by U.S. citizens, and foreign nationals have also committed some notable attacks.
+The 2001 September 11 attacks—by far the deadliest single instance of politically motivated terrorism in modern United States history—has been attributed to Islamist extremism.